CoCav/BlackJackGame/README.md

 Project in French language.

-Technologies used : Java, POO & JFX Interface
+Technologies used : POO, Java & JFX Interface

 ------